alternative diy christmas tree tent for kids

 ceiling screw hook

-Next we bunched up the top of the curtains, tied a string around them and hooked the string to the ceiling hook.
+Next, we bunched up the top edge of the curtains, tied a string around them and hooked the string to the ceiling hook.

 stringing lights on our alternative christmas tree